haesleinhuepf/darth-d/README.md

 pip install darth-d
 ```

-If you want to use it from napari, please also install the [tools menu](https://github.com/haesleinhuepf/napari-tools-menu):
+If you want to use it from napari, please also install napari and the [tools menu](https://github.com/haesleinhuepf/napari-tools-menu):

 ```
 mamba install napari pyqt napari-tools-menu -c conda-forge